jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetLayout.md

 app.go()
 ```

-If youre still not satisfied, you can configure widgets to span across multiple columns or rows.
+If you're still not satisfied, you can configure widgets to span across multiple columns or rows.
 Simply provide a third & fourth parameter to specify how many rows and columns to span:

 ![Grid Layout](img/layouts/grid2.png)